focusmatic/webapp-boilerplate/README.md

 ## Conventions
 ###Templating & Rendering
-Templating and rendering are client-side using Underscore and Backbone.
+Client-side templating and rendering using Underscore and Backbone.

-### Modules usage
+### Module usage

 Some good practices to define modules and use them :